murphycj/AGFusion/README.md

 pip install agfusion
 ```

-Finally, download the AGFusion database for your reference genome:
+Finally, download the AGFusion database for your reference genome (downloaded from [here](https://github.com/murphycj/AGFusionDB)):

 ```
 For GRCh38/hg38: